ropensci/roweb3/content/blog/2023-11-29-r-intro-mentors/index.en.md

 Jonathan Keane is an engineering leader with a background in software engineering and data science.
 Jonathan is a maintainer of the Arrow project including the Arrow R package.
 Jonathan lives in Chicago, IL, USA and has a PhD in Linguistics from the University of Chicago.

-### Apoorv Anand

-{{< figure src = "/img/team/apoorv-anand.jpeg" width = "300" alt = "Profile photo of Apoorv Anand." caption = "<strong>Apoorv Anand</strong>">}}

-Member of CivicDataLab and Justice Hub.
-Apoorv started his "open data" journey as a volunteer, with DataKind, to do "Data-for-good".
-He joined CivicDataLab team in 2018, and started collaborating to make public datasets more accessible to citizens.

-"I would like to contribute by not just being an active user of packages but also by helping others develop them and write about their process and experiences.
-This program will surely help me to grow as a developer and a mentor and will provide an opportunity to learn from and give back to this community."

 We're so happy to have this wonderful group of mentors for the 2023-2024 cohort of the Champions Program.
 We are currently finalizing the selection of mentees and are looking forward to announcing them next!